Fact-checked

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-A group of scientists from Harvard University conducted a successful experiment to grow eggs in the laboratory from stem cells taken from the ovary of a young woman.
+A group of scientists from Harvard University have successfully conducted an experiment in growing eggs in the laboratory from stem cells taken from the ovary of a young woman.
 The results of the work were published on February 26 in the journal Nature Medicine.

-The theory that the female body during the childbearing age does not use only the stock given at birth, but produces potential sources of new eggs, Tilly put forward in 2004.
+Tilly put forward the theory that the female body during childbearing years does not use only the reserve given at birth, but produces potential sources of new eggs, back in 2004.
 Then he and his colleagues managed to isolate such cells in mice.

-This time, the object of research Tilly and his group were ovarian tissue, removed from a 20-year-old woman.
-Scientists have isolated stem cells from them due to the specific DDX4 protein covering their surface.
+This time, the object of the study by Tilley and his team was the ovarian tissue removed from a 20-year-old woman.
+The scientists isolated stem cells from them thanks to a specific protein called DDX4 that covers their surface.
 These cells were then labeled with a green fluorescent protein.
-Next, scientists observed how in the laboratory for two weeks of the labeled cells developed oocytes - immature oocytes.
-These oocytes were then returned to the ovarian tissue, which, to ensure good blood supply, were implanted under the skin of a living mouse.
-There oocytes matured and turned into mature eggs, which, according to the authors of the study, in their functional characteristics are no different from those that are produced in the female body naturally.
+The scientists then observed how oocytes - immature egg cells - developed from the labeled cells in laboratory conditions over the course of two weeks.
+These oocytes were then returned to the ovarian tissue, which, to ensure a good blood supply, were implanted under the skin of a living mouse.
+There, the oocytes matured and turned into mature egg cells, which, according to the authors of the study, are no different in their functional characteristics from those produced in the female body naturally.

-According to Tilly, the new technology makes it possible to create an unlimited number of oocytes.
+According to Tilly, the new technology makes it possible to create an unlimited number of eggs.
 Tilly's team is already promoting the idea of creating banks of oocyte stem cells that can be frozen and stored for a long time.
-It can help conceive a child with women suffering from cancer or infertility, believes Tilly.
+This could help women suffering from cancer or infertility to conceive, Tilly believes.

-At the same time, a number of specialists believe that long-term additional research in this field is necessary before placing eggs on the flow.
+At the same time, a number of experts believe that before putting egg production on stream, many years of additional research in this area are needed.